mikecal28/mikes-capstone/README.md

     -the provided login_info.png file will show you user/managers with the info you'll need to login.
     I took the screenshot before encrypting these dummy accounts' passwords.

+    -The 'main menu' return option doesn't always work.
+If it doesn't, try logging out and back in again.

 TO BEGIN: